Canon 1300D vs Sony A850

-The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Alpha A850 are two digital cameras that were officially introduced, respectively, in March 2016 and August 2009.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 24.4 MP.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Alpha A850 are two digital cameras that were revealed to the public, respectively, in March 2016 and August 2009.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame (A850) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 24.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A850 is notably larger (40 percent) than the Canon 1300D.
 Moreover, the A850 is substantially heavier (85 percent) than the 1300D.
 It is noteworthy in this context that the A850 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.